Samsung says its new quantum dot TV tech boosts image quality over regular OLED displays

 It's not just a research project.
 Samsung will sell a QD Display TV later this year, and Sony announced its own 2022 QD-OLED models on Tuesday.

-It'll all come at a cost, of course.
+It'll all come at a cost though.
 QD OLED displays will occupy a premium segment of the market.
 If you can't afford an OLED TV from a company like LG or Sony today, you're unlikely to find a QD OLED-based TV any more palatable.

 When it comes to QD OLED, Samsung is the only game in town right now.
 Even though it's an electronics colossus, expect QD OLED's higher costs to confine the technology to the premium market.
 And competitor LG has about six times the OLED manufacturing capacity as Samsung's QD OLED production, said Ross Young, founder of Display Supply Chain Consultants.